DavisPL-Teaching/189c-hw2/README.md

 - Part 1 is a series of mini exercises, similar to HW1.
 - Part 2 is a solver for the "four numbers" game that we played on the first day of class.
-- Part 3 explores the performance limitations of Z3.
+- Part 3 explores some of the limitations of Z3.

 To continue, open and edit the files `part1.py`, `part2.py`, and `part3.py`.